Thou openest thine hand, and satisfiest the desire of every living thing. Psalms 145:16

 God is concerned over the miracle’s crumbs because He ever wastes his miracles.
 What the Lord does is meant forever, for eternity (Ecc 3:14).
 God is interested in the lives of people who appear worthless and of seemingly little value.
 You see, God is highly concerned about the miracle when he formed you and every other living soul from the dust of the earth.
 That nothing, that no one be lost.

-If God went to great lengths to collect the crumbling aftermath of a few pieces of bread and fishes, how much more is God concerned about picking up and collecting the wreakage of the souls who are broken by the sins of self and by the sins of this world?
+If God went to great lengths to collect the crumbling aftermath of a few pieces of bread and fishes, how much more is God concerned about picking up and collecting the wreckage of the soul broken by the sins of self and by the sins of this world?

-Someone recently remarked about the love of a mother, that there is nothing more powerful than the love of a mother.
+Someone recently remarked about a mother’s love, nothing is more powerful than the love of a mother.
 A mother’s love will go to the extreme and fight for their children like no one else will.
 Well, that may or may not be true depending on who you ask.
-But, we have to admit our women are fantastic creatures and God surely knew what He was doing when He made them (men, husbands and future husbands…. if you know what I mean!).
+But, we have to admit women are fantastic creations and God surely knew what He was doing when He made them.

 But, I’d like to propose here that there is a love greater than the love of an earthly mother or an earthly father.
 Whose love is that?
 It is the love of the Father in Heaven who walked in flesh upon this earth.
 The love of Jesus surpasses all earthbound love.
 The Father’s love is a love that is greater than life.
 It is a love that loves you more than you love yourself.
 You cannot, nor anyone else, love you greater than the love Jesus has for you.
 People will fail you and even the best fall short in the love mission.
 One writer stated the following: “The highest plane of human existence is to live and to walk in the perfect love of God.”
 There is no better place on earth to be.